Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Hours are reduced: they open at 9 AM and close at 2 PM, with last entrance at 12:30 PM.

-As you might imagine, it's crazy busy when it's free and unless you are on a tight budget or tight schedule constraints, I strongly recommend you avoid going this day.
+As you might imagine, it's crazy busy when it's free and unless you are on a tight budget or have tight schedule constraints, I strongly recommend you avoid going this day.

 In addition to large crowds, the lines can be very long.